System Design Space

 SAST and DAST checks built into the engineering flow.

-Key takeaway: an architect is not only a technical specialist, but also a leader, negotiator, and communicator.
-A strong design has limited value if the team cannot explain it, align on it, and carry it into delivery.
+Key takeaway: being technically right is necessary but not sufficient.
+A strong design has limited value if the team cannot explain it, align on it, and carry it into delivery — which is why an architect also has to be a leader, negotiator, and communicator.

 How to use the book in system design interviews